MaxU1301/hatte-hatte-Fahrradkette/docs/documentation/REAPER/Scripts/big-buttons-reascript.md

 ## Configuration

-All configuration is handled through the script's own graphical interface.
+All configuration is handled through the script's graphical interface.

 -   To access the settings, click `Options` > `Settings...` in the menu bar of the "Big Buttons" window.
 -   The script will automatically create a `Big Buttons.cfg` file in the same `Scripts` directory to store your layout and color preferences.
 You do not need to edit this file manually.